JoeyEremondi/spire.github.io/source/_posts/2014-01-05-an-unremarkable-type-checker.markdown

 ## Goals

 My friend and colleague [Nathan](http://web.cecs.pdx.edu/~ntc2/) is also hacking on it nowadays.
-The goals of the project are as follows.
+The goals of the project are as follows:

 * To help the implementors learn how a dependent type checker works.
 * To end up with a platform for experimenting with dependently typed generic programming.
-* To elaborate everything in the langauge to a core type theory.
+* To elaborate everything in the language to a core type theory.
 * To formalize the type checker of the core type theory.

 For the most part, this comes down to implementing selective pieces of